tydaeus/notes/git/viewing_history.md

 * `--name-status` - filename and status of files changed
 * `--stat` - abbreviated pathname and status

-#### File History
+#### Filtering

+* `--author=AUTHOR_NAME` - show only commits by author containing AUTHOR_NAME (use quotes if including spaces)
-`git log -- FILEPATH` will display the active history for a given file.
+* `git log -- FILEPATH` - show commits including the specified file.
 Use `git log --follow FILEPATH` to show the full logs for the file, including those that remain in the tree but longer active (e.g. discarded during a merge).